rough-diamond213/Four-card-feature/README.md

 ### What I learned

-The use of both flex and grip property together
+The use of both flex and grid property together

 ## Author